 The winter of 1946-47 was long and hard.
 There were heavy snowfalls and gale-force winds.
 Temperatures fell to below freezing, and icicles hung from the roofs of houses.

 Mainline railway lines were kept open, but frozen points on branch lines prevented coal trains from leaving collieries.
-Instead of thawing the points, the National Coal Board stockpiled coal at the pit head creating a fuel shortage that forced British industry to introduce short-time working.
+The National Coal Board did not thaw the points.
+They stockpiled coal at the pit head.
+This created a fuel shortage, and British industry was forced to introduce short-time working.

 Between Sunday, February 2nd and Tuesday, February 4th, 1947 a blizzard lasting forty-eight hours swept across Staffordshire and Cheshire.
 More than ten inches of snow fell.
 Roads became impassable and motorists abandoned their vehicles.